-CoolerMaster has been surprisingly successful with their power supply units.
+CoolerMaster has been surprisingly successful with its power supply units.
 While the enthusiasts will still go with the Seasonic or Fractal Design units, the MWE series is still excellent.
 CoolerMaster has done a commendable job with these PSUs, and they’re ready for next-gen GPUs.

 The MasterWatt 750W Power Supply looks like it’s the best power supply for the average joe.
 If you’re the type of person who just upgrades every couple of years, you’re going to be fine with this power supply.
 The MW 750 delivers 750W of tightly controlled power.
 It has an 80+ Bronze efficiency rating along with a semi-fanless mode.

-The fan remains idle at 15%, which means its essentially at Zero RPM.
+The fan remains idle at 15%, which means it’s essentially at Zero RPM.
 The fan curve gradually increases as the load increases.
 CoolerMaster is one of those companies that does this better than most.
 Apart from that, this PSU comes with 16AWG fully modular cables.
 The fan has a size of 120mm with a “dustproof” LDB bearing.
 You also get 5 years of warranty.

 All things considered, this is an excellent power supply for the average consumer.
 However, there are a few minor annoyances.
 For example, the SATA cables feel like they are longer than standard cables.
 This means that they are a bit hard to route.
 A bigger issue is that some people reported their units possibly have noticeable coil whine.
 Keep in mind that these reports are in the minority, but it’s something that might bother you or push you away.